noto-rious/Self-Destructing-Discord-Messages/README.md

 # Self-Destructing-Discord-Messages
- Simple script that self-deletes messages on Discord using edit message and delete_after from discord.py.
+ Simple script that self-deletes messages on Discord using message.edit and delete_after from discord.py.
 Inspired by keybase's exploding messages.

 ![Screenshot](screenshot.png)